FC Dallas and Solar SC MLS Next Playoff Schedule – 3rd Degree

 FC Dallas U17s face New York City FC at 6:05 pm on Saturday on Field 4 at Toyota.
 The game will be streamed.

 While young, the FCD U17s have plenty of talent.
 They did underperform at Dallas Cup and should be looking for some redemption.
 Central midfielder Diego Hernandez made his North Texas SC debut last year.
+One of the next potential Homegrown signings, goalkeeper Antonio Carrera, will also play with the U17s in this one.

 Solar also made the field at the U17 level and faces Albion SC at noon on Saturday on Field 14.